-subdivision of the State of Texas, created by order of the Texas Natural Resources Conservation Commission, a predecessor to the Texas Commission on Environmental Quality (the "Commission"), dated February 17, 1995.
+State of Texas, created by order of the Texas Natural Resources Conservation Commission, a predecessor to the Texas Commission on Environmental Quality (the "Commission"), dated February 17, 1995.
 The District operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.
-The District currently contains approximately 482 acres of land.
-The District has indicated its intent to annex an approximately 6 acre tract of land and an approximately 6.5 acre tract of land.
-See "THE DISTRICT."
+The District currently contains approximately 494 acres of land.
+See "THÉ DISTRICT."

-.
-The District is located in Harris and Fort Bend Counties, approximately 26 miles west of the central downtown business district of the City of Houston.
+central downtown business district of the City of Houston.
 Access to the District is provided by State Highway 99 (Grand Parkway) and Westheimer Parkway and Bayhill Boulevard.
 The District is located entirely within the extraterritorial jurisdiction of the City of Houston and within the boundaries of the Katy Independent School District.
 See "THE DISTRICT- Description and Location."